akka/akka/akka-docs/src/main/paradox/scala/persistence.md

 A directory of persistence journal and snapshot store plugins is available at the Akka Community Projects page, see [Community plugins](http://akka.io/community/)

-Plugins can be selected either by "default" for all persistent actors and views, or "individually", when a persistent actor or view defines its own set of plugins.
+Plugins can be selected either by "default" for all persistent actors, or "individually", when a persistent actor defines its own set of plugins.

-When a persistent actor or view does NOT override the `journalPluginId` and `snapshotPluginId` methods, the persistence extension will use the "default" journal and snapshot-store plugins configured in `reference.conf`:
+When a persistent actor does NOT override the `journalPluginId` and `snapshotPluginId` methods, the persistence extension will use the "default" journal and snapshot-store plugins configured in `reference.conf`:

 ```